The Past Hypothesis and the Nature of Physical Laws: Apparent Conflicts with Our Concept of Laws of Nature

 Traceability is lost in the case of the deterministic coin.
 In this case, there are no dynamical transition chances.
 The objective probabilities come from probabilities over initial conditions.
-Suppose a deterministic coin is flipped and it landed Heads, Tails, and Heads.
-In Figure 2(b), the red dots represent initial conditions of the coin (which also include details about the flipping mechanism) that deterministically lead to the sequence HTH, and the black dots represent initial conditions that lead to other outcomes (such as HHH, TTT, and so on).
+Suppose a deterministic coin is flipped and it lands Heads, Tails, and Heads.
+In the color version of Figure 2(b), the red dots represent the initial conditions of the coin (which also include details about the flipping mechanism) that deterministically lead to the sequence HTH, and the black dots represent initial conditions that lead to other outcomes (such as HHH, TTT, and so on).
 To simplify things, suppose the sample space is finite, so there are only finitely many initial conditions to consider.
 Then we can draw different probabilistic hypotheses as different ``circles'' over initial conditions.
 Suppose the Black Circle encloses 4 red dots and 23 black dots.
 Then it represents a probabilistic hypothesis that all and only the dots within the Black Circle are possible initial conditions and each dot has equal probability.
-Black Circle has the highest likelihood given the data of HTH.
-If the Green Circle encloses 4 red dots and 25 black dots, then Green Circle has less likelihood than Black Circle given HTH.
-However, it is easy to have a nearby circle, say Blue Circle, that (like Black Circle) has 4 red dots and 23 black dots.
-This is possible if the red dots are sufficiently localized in state space such that it is easy to keep their proportion to black dots while changing the boundary of the circle.
+The Black Circle has the highest likelihood given the data of HTH.
+If the Green Circle encloses 4 red dots and 25 black dots, then the Green Circle is less likely than the Black Circle given HTH.
+However, it is easy to have a nearby circle, say the Blue Circle, that (like the Black Circle) has 4 red dots and 23 black dots.
+This is possible if the red dots are sufficiently localized in state space such that it is easy to preserve their proportion to the black dots while changing the boundary of the circle.